By Andrew Wilding..

-The neuroscience term is the “Frequency Following Response” or FFR – your brain follows the frequency that you hear.
+The neuroscience term for the strategic use of psychoacoustics is the frequency-following response or FFR, which refers to the brain’s tendency to synchronise with the frequencies that we hear.
 This possibly explains why music and rhythm are so powerful emotionally and psychologically.

-FFR was discovered during experimentation with binaural beats in 1839.
-Neuro-scientist Heinrich Wilhelm Dove observed the brain waves of his test subjects consistently synchronising with a “binaural beat”, created by the interference pattern of two slightly miss-tuned notes, one played to each ear using headphones.
-By changing the frequencies (the notes) of the two tones applied separately with stereo headphones, Dove observed that the brain patterns of his subjects were responding by “following” the changes in frequency.
+The FFR was discovered during experimentation with binaural beats in 1839.
+Neuro-scientist Heinrich Wilhelm Dove observed the brain waves of his test subjects consistently synchronising with the interference pattern of two slightly miss-tuned notes, one played to each ear using headphones.
+Remarkably, the resultant binaural beat is a perception of neural processing, and not an acoustic phenomenon.
+By changing the frequencies of the two notes panned left and right with stereo headphones, Dove observed that the brain patterns of his subjects were “following” the changes in frequency of the perceived binaural beat.
+When the same two notes were played through speakers, the acoustic interference pattern could be heard to have the same frequency as the binaural beat.

-Until recently, the discovery of FFR was never given due credit or exploration, no doubt because it presented an opposition to mainstream medicine.
+Until recently, the discovery of FFR and it’s psychological implications was never given due credit or exploration, no doubt because it presented an opposition to mainstream medicine.
 A later revival in 1973 “Auditory Beats In The Brain” reached the pages of Scientific American, but didn’t stand a chance against the pharmaceutical industry.
-The opposition is in theory: if we can control the frequencies in our body, we can target specific frequencies that are conducive to healing, relaxation or sleep, and very easily and naturally overcome problems like anxiety, insomnia, and depression, for which our only official medical answer is some kind of synthetic pill.
+The opposition is in theory: if we can control and direct the frequency of the brain, we can target specific frequencies that are conducive to relaxation or sleep, and quite easily and naturally overcome problems like anxiety and insomnia, and by extension depression, for which the official medical treatment is a synthetic cocktail of hormones presented in pill form, upon which it is assumed we will submit to becoming reliant.

-In practice, the use of sound to activate the frequency-following response is as wide spread as it is highly effective.
+The use of strategic sound to activate the frequency-following response is as wide spread as it is highly effective.
 I just searched “audio hypnosis” and got 4.5 million results.
-I’m sure some of them are better than others, and we should be fair to Heinrich Dove and only regard the best of these as examples, and even if we do that, we would still have thousands of widely used “audio hypnosis” tracks that effectively use the frequency-following response to achieve sleep, relaxation, meditation, visualisation of goals, etc. A recent example is the Apple/Google joint venture “Digipil”, which, although slamming binaural beats as a “gimmick”, bases it’s science on the work of the same Heinrich Wilhelm Dove.
+I’m sure some of them are better than others, and we should be fair to Heinrich Dove and only regard the best of these as examples, and even if we do that, we would still have thousands of widely used “audio hypnosis” tracks that effectively use the frequency-following response to achieve sleep, relaxation, meditation, visualisation of goals, etc. A recent example is the Apple/Google joint venture “Digipil”, which, although slamming binaural beats as a “gimmick” while referencing Heinrich Wilhelm Dove as the scientific basis, nevertheless proves the efficacy of psychoacoustic hypnosis by the mere fact that these two corporate giants have invested in it.

 Today the frequency-following response can be created using a variety of methods: